-Anyway… speeding through a few months later and Baby C is here!
+Anyway… speeding through a few months later and Baby arrived!
 Now after researching, nappy rash and a sore bum are somewhat normal for new babies because their skin is so delicate.
 We used the baby wipes we had for a couple of weeks and a variety of nappy barrier creams yet his little bum was still red and seemed to be getting worse.
 So I made an executive decision.
 We weren’t going to use the wipes anymore; we were opting for water and cotton wool.
 I was not a fan.
 It was a hassle going to get a bowl of clean water if I had an upset baby in my arms and it would drip down his back making him a bit wet.
+Plus, it felt like so much hassle when we were out and about.
 Give me a break here; I’m a new mum.

 It’s obvious to me now how the wipes are so different.
 They are thicker, softer and far wetter.
 You can squeeze a water wipe and actually squeeze the water out.
 If you did that with other brands, nothing happens.
 The wipes are more damp than actually wet.
 There’s no fragrance and they stay wet.
 You might find the water goes to the bottom of the packet so just squeeze the wipes a bit.